datacarpentry/semester-biology/syllabus/progbio_syllabus.md

 ### Fairness

 I will do my absolute best to make this a fair class.
-The exams will be based entirely on material that has either been worked on in class or included in assignments.
+The exam will be based entirely on material that has either been worked on in class or included in assignments.
 If you are having problems in the class, or just not doing as well as you would like, I strongly encourage you to approach me as soon as possible